This short reflection discusses the enormous benefits and possibilities that the digital age offers the educational industry.

 Thank you very much for sharing your time with me, as I am about to share with you my perspective on how to reach a youth that is longing for interactivity, internationalism, and globalism in its widest meaning.

 Being responsible for the education of a new generation means first of all to reach this community and to communicate on one common level.
 Nowadays, we need to accept that the digital age created enormous changes in our daily life.
 While I do not want to speak about digital addiction and burnouts caused by the restless use of mobile devices, I would like to focus on the chances that the digital age offers us.

 We find ourselves at a new stage of independence, flexibility, and creativity.
 The community of our potential students is well aware of these settings and more likely heavy users when it comes to terms such as networking on a global level, sharing expertise to all corners of the planet, and making friends in a way beyond race – nationality – and believe.

 I believe that the pandemic of COVID 19 was a tremendous boost and hint for us to finally make use of the tools that were already latently available to us.
 But what does it mean when we talk about a Global Education for a Global Generation?
 To me, it means that educational authorities become the intersection of global expertise and a mass of global students.

 Now, we have the possibility to equip universities, colleges, and all kinds of schools with an international staff of experts and an international audience of students at the same time.
-The digital education enables us to go beyond our traditional understanding of having on campus lecturers, students, and classes.
+Digital education enables us to go beyond our traditional understanding of having on-campus lecturers, students, and classes.

 Thank you for your attention, and I kindly ask you to contact me for any further exchange.